 Did you know that tofu is made from soy beans?
 And did you know that soy is the only plant protein that contains all the essential amino acids (building blocks) our body needs to make protein?
 This makes it a complete protein unlike other plant based protein foods that contain only some of the amino acids.
 If you are vegetarian, be sure to mix your plant based protein foods such as rice and legumes, to ensure you get all the amino acids needed to form a complete protein. (read more about protein here)

 To saturate or not to saturate?
 Unsaturated fats are the “good” fats we often read and hear about, compared the to “bad” saturated fats.
 Unsaturated fats help to reduce your risk of heart disease and reduce cholesterol levels as well as having a range of other health benefits.
 There are two types, poly-unsaturated fats (omega 3, omega 6) found in fish and oils (especially flax seed oil) and nuts, and mono-unsaturated fats found in avocado, olive oil and nuts.

 V – Vegan.

 The Oxford Dictionary defines a Vegan as a person who does not use or eat animal products.
 The Urban Dictionary defines a Vegan as someone who slaughters and kills fruits and vegetables.
 Many people become vegan for animal welfare reasons but fail to educate themselves about healthy eating.
-As a result, there are many nutrient deficiencies often seen in vegan diets such as protein, omega 3, calcium, iron and Vitamin C just to name a few.
+As a result, there are many nutrient deficiencies often seen in vegan diets such as protein, omega 3, calcium, iron, vitamins B12 and C just to name a few.
 If you are vegan, love yourself as much as you love animals by learning about nutrition and you can both be happy and healthy.

 W – Wholegrains.